 If you want to improve filtration beyond what standard air filters can offer, consider a media filter.
-These filters are typically 4-5" thick.
-They provide more surface area for air to pass through, and the design eliminates the airflow restrictions of the high-efficiency, high-MERV 1" pleated filters.
-Basically, you get better filtration without any of the downsides of standard filters.
+These filters are typically 4-5″ thick.
+They provide more surface area for air to pass through, and the design eliminates the airflow restrictions of the high-efficiency, high-MERV 1″ pleated filters.
+You get better filtration without any of the downsides of standard filters.

 Oh, and you usually only have to replace them once each year.
 Twice max.
 We check static pressure on every visit to verify whether your media filter needs to be replaced or not.

 Upgrading to a media filter typically involves some retrofitting, so it’s best to work with an HVAC professional.

 - Install UV lights inside your ductwork